 A while ago I was using my ShopVac to vacuum the patio and patio furniture.
 Usually, the suction is quite impressive, but I noticed it was weak and barely pulling the dirt out of the cushions.
 I shut off the vacuum and opened the lid to see what the problem might be.
 Then I saw the filter.
 It was so full of dirt, leaves, hair, sawdust, and other debris, that I marveled the vacuum had worked at all!
 I pulled out the filter and blew out all the clogging material, put it back in place, and began vacuuming again.
 Amazing!
 The suction was once again powerful, pulling in everything in its path.

-Later, I started thinking about the incident, and I realized It was a poignant metaphor for life.
+Later, I started thinking about the incident, and I realized it was a poignant metaphor for life.
 How often do I allow my mind to get clogged with all my negative ego thoughts?
 “What if. . ?” thoughts that generate anxiety about the future.
 “If only. . .” thoughts that energize feelings of regret and loss.
-Other ego thoughts that fuel resentment, jealousy, envy, prejudice, and a whole array of negative emotions until I am in a really bad mood and can see nothing with clarity, charity, or gratitude.
+Other ego thoughts will fuel resentment, jealousy, envy, prejudice, and a whole array of negative emotions until I am in a really bad mood and can see nothing with clarity, charity, or gratitude.
 That is the time when I need to clean my filter.
 But what is my filter?
 My filter is self-awareness.

 Cleaning Your Filter